-Water Works: Developing London’s Waterways
+Water Works: Making the Most of London’s Waterways

 Activity around London’s waterways – including 600km of rivers and canals as well as hundreds of hectares of docks, reservoirs and wetlands – is surging.
 The Port of London Authority anticipates more freight along the Thames and a doubling of yearly boat passengers to 20m by 2035.
 Much of this increase will come from London’s largest Opportunity Areas, anchored to the Thames, Royal Docks, Lea Valley or Grand Union Canal, and promising a combined 194,000 homes and 230,000 jobs.
 On the other end of the spectrum, a range of projects are highlighting hidden rivers and ‘rewilding’ waterways.